-“Some writers say that the leaves (coriander) are used for seasoning, but this statement seems odd, as all the green parts of the plant exhale a very strong odor of the wood-bug, whence the Greek name of the plant” - Vilmorin-AndrieuxUses in the Ancient History -Medicine is of all the Arts the most noble; but, owing to the ignorance of those who practice it, and of those who, inconsiderately, formal judgement of them, it is at present behind all the arts. - Hippocrates
+“Some writers say that the leaves (coriander) are used for seasoning, but this statement seems odd, as all the green parts of the plant exhale a very strong odor of the wood-bug, whence the Greek name of the plant” - Vilmorin-Andrieux

+The modern science might have just started to explore the benefits of coriander, but it has already been a major part of the ancient medicine.
 Coriander was widely used not only in India but also in ancient Egypt, Rome and Greece.
 Hippocrates too recommended coriander as a medicine.
 But with the diversity of these cultures, the uses of coriander also varied.
 Coriander seeds were found in the tombs of Egyptian Pharoah Ramses II.
 When the Bronze Age invaders introduced coriander to Britain, the British used them with cumin and vinegar to preserve meat, which shows the anti-bacterial properties of coriander.
 In the medieval Renaissance period, coriander was thought to be an aphrodisiac and was used to make love potions for the royal family.
 The Chinese believed that consuming coriander seeds could grant immortality.

 Growing coriander leaves need no extra shelter or complications.
 Few seeds in a small area of your backyard and a little care can easily fulfill your daily needs.
 A bunch of coriander leaves that is grown in the kitchen garden provides the following nutrients (%RDA/100g) -